 RISC-V and other CPU Architectures

 X86 is currently the dominant CPU architecture and has recently lost a bit of market share to emerging ARM CPUs like the Apple M Series or AWS Graviton.
 For this series, however, we'll be targeting RISC-V. RISC-V is a CPU Architecture released in 2015 under royalty-free open-source licenses.
 By focusing on small and modular instruction extensions and being so new, it avoids the sizeable historical baggage and weird design decisions plaguing x86 (check out this article to see the horrendous boot process in action).
-RISC-V was also designed to be extensible, allowing for custom instruction extensions to be added to the base ISA.
+RISC-V was also designed to be extensible, allowing custom instruction extensions to be added to the base ISA.
 This enables us to use the same kernel on a wide range of CPUs, from small embedded devices to high-performance servers.

-I'll be using QEMU to run our kernel.
-QEMU is a virtual machine that can emulate a wide range of CPUs and devices, including RISC-V. At the end of this series, we'll also run it on an actual board (my MangoPi MQ-Pro recently arrived, and I'm excited to try it).
+I'll use QEMU to run our kernel.
+QEMU is a virtual machine that can emulate various CPUs and devices, including RISC-V. At the end of this series, we'll also run it on an actual board (my MangoPi MQ-Pro recently arrived, and I'm excited to try it).

 Setting up the environment